What is malaria?

-- Avoid areas where malaria and mosquitoes are present if you are at higher risk (for example, if you are pregnant, very young, or very old).
+- Avoid areas where malaria and mosquitoes are present if you are at a higher risk (for example, if you are pregnant, very young, very old, or have other health issues).

-Other steps that may be helpful in reducing the risk of malaria include wearing protective clothing, using aerosol insecticides in your house, and taking certain antimalarial medicines.footnote 4
+Other steps that may be helpful in reducing the risk of malaria include wearing protective clothing, using aerosol insecticides in your house, and taking certain antimalarial medicines.

 Medicines to prevent malaria

 The selection of medicines to prevent malaria depends on the geographic region where you may be exposed to malaria and your health condition (such as being pregnant, being elderly or young, being sick, or having immunity or resistance to malaria, or having allergies or sensitivity to the medicine).

 It is very important to take preventive medicines and to follow the correct schedule for taking them.
 The majority of people who become infected with malaria do not take preventive malaria medicines or do not follow the correct dosing schedule.

 - Medicine to prevent malaria is most effective if you take the recommended dosage exactly as prescribed and for the length of time required.

 - If you are to take the medicine once a week, take it on the same day of the week each week.